 The best way to get employees to participate in an engagement survey and give honest feedback is to give them the confidence their responses are confidential.
 The fewer individuals there are in a group, the easier it becomes to identify where each person falls on the engagement spectrum.

-With this in mind, we created our confidentiality policy to act as a safeguard to protect the anonymity of respondents.
+With this in mind, we created our confidentiality policy to act as a safeguard to protect the individual confidentiality of respondents.
 This confidentiality provides several benefits both for individual anonymity and for data integrity, including:

-• Protecting individual privacy: When there are fewer than 5 individuals in a group, it becomes increasingly easier to identify who provided specific feedback.
-This threatens the anonymity of participants, which can lead to hesitancy in providing honest and constructive feedback in the future.
+- Protecting individual privacy: When there are fewer than 5 individuals in a group, it becomes increasingly easier to identify who provided specific feedback.
+This threatens the confidence of participants, which can lead to hesitancy in providing honest and constructive feedback in the future.